|UKRAINE IN THE CROSSFIRE

 ideological clashes, De Ploeg argues that the current tensions flow from NATO´s military

-seeks to defend the status-quo.
+seeks to preserve the status-quo.

 Packed with shocking facts, deftly moving from the local to the international, from the